Originally published January 18th, 2023

 As the owner of a small ecommerce business, there are times when getting hit by an incredibly busy sales weekend is both a blessing and curse.
 Suddenly inventory is low and even your shipping supplies need to be restocked!
 When a slew of new customers rush in all at once, it can be overwhelming to say the least.
 This type of growth is what all ecommerce shops want, yet few rarely anticipate.
 Spending so much time dreaming about that day in the digital sun, what do you do when the moment finally dawns?
 The answer is simple: get your business ready to scale.
+When your online business experiences sudden growth, it's essential to stabilize your cash flow and evaluate your current funding options to stay ahead of demand.

 One of the biggest caveats online retailers often face is the capital necessary for that growth to be fostered.
 Recently Shopify; identified rising acquisition costs as a determining factor affecting ecommerce businesses, and the trend is only predicted to grow.
 “As more businesses are online, it’s harder and harder to be found by new customers.
 Because it’s so easy to start online now, there are definitely rising costs of customer acquisition,” says Mel Ho, the Senior Marketing Product Lead at Shopify;.
 With more opportunities for fiscal growth, there also comes fervent competition.
+For startups and entrepreneurs, accessing working capital through a reliable funding solution is vital for sustaining momentum.

 A Market Blazing the Trail